SumiSastri/dev-blogs/docs/installfest/part1-install-xcode.md

 On the next prompt, type `agree` to the licence

-It takes over 4-5 hours to install x-code, so plug your computer into a power socket and let it run overnight.
+It takes over 4-5 hours to install XCode, so plug your computer into a power socket and let it run overnight.

-When installing Xcode from the App Store, disable windows defender restart your machine, download xcode and simply enable it after install.
+When installing Xcode from the App Store, disable windows defender restart your machine, download Xcode and simply enable it after install.

 After download, install can take 3-5 hrs, just leave it running.
 Alternatively, if only the Xcode Command Line Tools are needed (a requirement for Git/Homebrew) you can simple install Homebrew and you will be prompted with the option to install Xcode Command Line Tools.

 _Note_
-With every major version change in Apple there are challenges installing xcode.
+With every major version change in Apple there are challenges installing .
 Catalina, BigSur and Sonomo (current version 2024) have caused a lot of challenges for developers, you may have to search and trouble shoot using Stack Overflow or other dev chat threads.

 Some commands to try:
 - `sudo rm -rf /Library/Developer/CommandLine Tools` and rerun `xcode-select --install`